alanng10/Lang/Docue/a.md

 The letter "W" refers to whether that is applicable to all.

 The letter "X" refers to cross that is applicable to all.
+It refers to xapp that is applicable to all.

 The letter "Y" refers to object that is applicable to all.